bluekvirus/Stage.js/implementation/HOWTO.md

 ####What's a Context?
 A *Context* is a *Marionette.Layout* wrapped inside a *Marionette* module, you can just think of it as a *Layout*. *Context*s only appear on the application's context region (each application can have only 1 such region).
 If you have more than 1 *Context*s defined, they will automatically swap on the context region in response to the navigation event.
 You will not have more than 1 active *Context* at any given time.

+alias: Page

 ####What's a Regional?
-A *Regional* is a *Marionette.View* with name, it is to be shown on a region in template of your application or any *Marionette.Layout* instance.
+A *Regional* is a *Marionette.xView* (*ItemView, Layout, CollectionView and CompositeView*) with name, it is to be shown on a region in template of your application or any *Marionette.Layout* instance.
 As you can see, since a *Context* is a *Layout* with extra functions, *Regional*s will be used closely with it.
-You will read about why a *Regional* needs a name in the **Quick steps** section.
+You can link a *Regional* with a *Context* by putting the *Regional*'s name in the *Context*'s template.
+Read more about *Regional* in the **Quick steps** section.

+alias: Area

 ####Remote data handling?
 Modern web application generates views according to user data dynamically.
-This is why we picked *Backbone/Marionette* as our implementation base -- to use data-centered views.
+This is why we picked *Backbone/Marionette* as our implementation base -- to use dynamic views rendered through data.
 Plus, there is no doubt about wiring in remote data into your application through *Ajax* now.
 However, the way we handle remote data in our framework is a bit different than the original design in *Backbone*.

-We introduce a unified *DATA API* for handling all the in/out of remote server data, skipping the *Model/Collection* centered way of data manipulation. *Model/Collection* are only used as dumb data snapshot object on the client side to support views.
+**Important:** We introduce a unified *DATA API* for handling all the in/out of remote server data, skipping the *Model/Collection* centered way of data manipulation. *Model/Collection* are only used as dumb data snapshot object on the client side to support views.
 The goal is to make the data interfacing layer *as thin as possible* on the client side.
 You will find more details in the **Quick steps** section.

 ####Reuse view definitions?
 As *Design Patterns* dictates, we need to code in a way to:

 <img src="/static/resource/default/diagram/Diagram-4.png" alt="Design Pattern Goals" class="center-block"></img>

-For *Regional*s (or any *Marionette.View*) that you need to use again and again but with different configuration (e.g a Datagrid).
+For *Regional*s (or any *Marionette.xView*) that you need to use again and again but with different configuration (e.g a Datagrid).
 Register it as a *Widget* or, in case of a basic input, an *Editor*.
 These reusable view definitions are call *Reusable*s in the framework.
 Think in terms of the **List and Container** technique as much as possible when creating them.

 ####Glue through events
 We encourage event programming in this framework.
 We glue views into a functioning whole by using meta-events.
 Whenever an interaction or transiting happens (e.g navigation, context-swap, login, error, data-ready...), intead of calling the actual *doer*s, fire/trigger an event first, so that later the actual behavior triggered by this event can be changed without affecting the glue/interfacing logic.
-Read carefully through the **Meta-events** subsection below so you understand how to implement and extend application behaviors.
+Read carefully through the **Events** subsection in **Quick steps** below so you understand how to implement and extend application behaviors mainly through events.

 ####Seems complicated...
-To focus, think of your application in terms of *Context*s and *Regional*s.
-Like drawing a series of pictures, each page is a *Context* and you lay things out by sketching out regions first on each page then refined the details (*Regional*) within each region.
+To focus, think of your application in terms of *Context*s and *Regional*s (pages and areas).
+Like drawing a series of pictures, each page is a *Context* and you lay things out by sketching out regions (areas) first on each page then refined the details (*Regional*) within each region.

-Use *Model*/*Collection* wisely, try not to involve them before relating to any *Marionette.View*.
-That is to say, fetch/persist data through a unified *Data API* (CRUD or Restful).
+Use *Model*/*Collection* wisely, try not to involve them before relating to any *Marionette.xView*.
+That is to say, fetch/persist data through the unified *Data API* (CRUD in RESTful format).
 Unless you want a dynamic view, do **NOT** use *Model*/*Collection* to store and operate on the data.
 Focus on UI/UX and make the data interfacing with server as thin as possible.

 Getting started